hitoshi-watase/sercrod/docs/reference/directives/event-blur.md

   Each iteration gets its own `@blur` handler, and the expression is evaluated with that iteration’s `item` in scope.

-If a structural directive replaces the element on re-render (for example via key changes or switching a block), Nablla re-attaches `@blur` on the new element instance as part of its normal rendering process.
+If a structural directive replaces the element on re-render (for example via key changes or switching a block), Sercrod re-attaches `@blur` on the new element instance as part of its normal rendering process.

-#### Nablla-specific restrictions
+#### Sercrod-specific restrictions

-For `@blur`, there are no special Nablla-only restrictions beyond the general event rules:
+For `@blur`, there are no special Sercrod-only restrictions beyond the general event rules:

 - You may put `@blur` on any focusable element.
 - You may combine `@blur` with other event directives on the same element, as long as each uses a different event name (for example `@focus`, `@input`, `@change`).